 Views on Taoism may differ more greatly among people than views on any other ‘ism’ out there.
-Even the term ‘Taoism’ is misleading.
-You could say that Taoist thought is too subtle, even mysterious, to be pinned down in an ‘ism’.
+Even the term Taoism is misleading.
+You could say that the Taoist worldview is too subtle, even mysterious, to be pinned down in an ‘ism’.
 The first line of the Tao Te Ching says as much, The way possible to think, runs counter to the constant way.
-The ‘possible to think’ characteristic of belief itself forms the foundation of every ‘ism’.
+The possible to think characteristic of belief itself forms the foundation of every ‘ism’.
 The next line, The name possible to express runs counter to the constant name, reinforces the Taoist ‘disclaimer’.
 These two disclaimers make it plain that Taoist thought is in a category of its own, strangely beyond belief.
 As chapter 15 notes, Of old, the adept student was minutely subtle, profoundly connecting, and deep beyond knowledge.

 Belief’s attendant explicit and implicit biases we absorb throughout life deeply affect the long-term quality of life.
 Accordingly, CenterTao.org focuses on the how, what, and why we think what we think with the aim to neutralize biases and deepen self-understanding to the extent possible.

 One of the best questions I ever asked myself was, “What and why is there religion in the first place?”
-From the outset, I felt the discoveries of paleo-art of the Lower Paleolithic period (about 2,500,000 to 200,000 years ago) as essential to pondering the cognitive characteristics of this period’s Hominins.
+From the start, I felt the discoveries of paleo-art of the Lower Paleolithic period (about 2,500,000 to 200,000 years ago) were essential to pondering the cognitive characteristics of this period’s Hominids.
 What inspired the artistic creativity in this group of modern humans, extinct human species, and our immediate ancestors (including members of the genera Homo, Australopithecus, Paranthropus and Ardipithecus)?

 Re + ligare